Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hi!
 Just be careful when using sawdust and/or wood chips for mulch, because as they decompose, they use up nitrogen in the soil, and all plants need that.
 Be sure to add some nitrogen to the soil to make up for the stuff that has been lost.

 Be careful when reusing sawdust and woodchips, to make sure that no stuff from pressure treated wood is mixed in with it.
 This type of wood is treated with an arsenic compound, and one should minimize contact with it.
-Don't spread sawdust from pressure treated wood in a vegetable garden, because the plants could adsorb arsenic which has leached into the soil.

 use sawdust to stuff decorative pincushions for gifts at holiday time.
 Pins and needles won't rust.